Kristofferson (album): Reissues and retrospective reviews

 In the summer of 1970, Janis Joplin recorded "Me and Bobby McGee" with her newly formed Full Tilt Boogie Band.
-Her version was released after her death in October 1970; it reached number one on Billboard's Hot 100 and was included on the 1971 release Pearl.
+Her version was released after her death in October 1970; it reached number one on Billboards Hot 100 and was included on the 1971 release Pearl.
 In January 1971, the Nashville Songwriters Association named Kristofferson Songwriter of the Year.
 By June 1971, Kristofferson was reported to be "almost always sold out".
 Following the momentum of Joplin's success, Monument Records reissued Kristofferson as Me and Bobby McGee in September 1971.
 The decision was taken after Columbia Records took over the distribution of the Monument Record releases.
 The reissue of the record improved the original sales figures.
-The reissued album peaked on Billboard's Top Country Albums at number 10 on November 20, 1971.
-On the pop charts, it peaked at number 43 on the Billboard's Top LPs by October 9, 1971, and was certified gold.
+The reissued album peaked on Billboards Top Country Albums at number 10 on November 20, 1971.
+On the pop charts, it peaked at number 43 on the Billboards Top LPs by October 9, 1971, and was certified gold.

 The album was remastered and unreleased tracks were added to its 2001 edition on Monument-Legacy.

 On the 1979 edition of The Rolling Stone Record Guide, critic Stephen Holden gave the album a negative review.
-Holden said of Kristofferson: "as a performer, he is a questionable talent", while he added that "his rough singing style - which is minimal, to put it charitably" soon "wears thin".
+Holden said of Kristofferson: "as a performer, he is a questionable talent", while he added that "his rough singing style—which is minimal, to put it charitably" soon "wears thin".
 Meanwhile, Holden characterized the material of the songs as "strong".
 In his Christgau's Record Guide: Rock Albums of the Seventies critic Robert Christgau downgraded Kristofferson from his original review to a C−.
 Christgau said; "he's the worst singer I've ever heard.
-It's not that he's off key – he has no relation to key.
+It's not that he's off key—he has no relation to key.
 He also has no phrasing, no dynamics, no energy, no authority, no dramatic ability, and no control of the top two-thirds of his six-note range".
 Closing the review, he recommended the album for "demo collectors".
 In a 2001 review, Rolling Stone gave Kristofferson four stars out of five; critic Adam Bresnick described it as "one of the great lost records of the hippie era" and called it "a country masterpiece packed with tales of drifters and dreamers recounted in rough-hewn poetry worthy of the best honky-tonk songwriters".
 AllMusic gave Kristofferson five stars out of five; the review credited Kristofferson with being different to his contemporary Nashville singer-songwriters because he noted the "natural affinity between the country archetype of a hard-drinking, romantically independent loner and the rock & roll archetype of a drug-taking, romantically free hippie".